Mezzky/note-app/README.md

 This app is make by ReactJS and TailwindCSS the best combo for frontend development.

-Curre n t l y, two official framework and library are available:
+Curren t l y, two official framework and library are available:

 - ReactJs use for Website Development.
 - TailwindCSS use for styling the website.